Small Business Department

-The secret to a better business lies on our ability to break the business down into logical pieces that we can build upon.
-Virtually any business can be divided into five segments: Lead Generation, Lead Conversion, Number of Transactions, Average Dollar Sales and Profit Margin.
+The secret to a better business lies in our ability to break the business down into logical pieces that we can build upon.
+Virtually any business can be divided into five segments: Lead Generation, Lead Conversion, Number of Transactions, Average Dollar Sales, and Profit Margin.
 By breaking each segment down and focusing your attention on each segment separately, the process is much more manageable.
 Remember this formula: Lead Generation X Lead Conversion = Customers X Number of Transactions X Average Dollar Sales = Revenue X Profit Margin = $ Profits.

 By focusing on each of these segments individually, you will get a powerful return.
 With a concentrated effort, you could grow each of these segments by 10%.
-As you will note from the example, if increase each segment by 10% your business would grow by an amazing 43% in Revenue and 61% increase in profits.
+As you will note from the example, if increase each segment by 10% your business would grow by an amazing 43% in Revenue and a 61% increase in profits.
 Let’s look at each segment.

 Lead Generation: While lead generation is the most glamorous segment, it is also the most expensive.
-Lead generation includes: advertising, promotion, direct mail, Yellow Pages, networking, strategic alliances and word of mouth.
+Lead generation includes advertising, promotion, direct mail, Yellow Pages, networking, strategic alliances and word of mouth.
 Every marketing campaign must use the AIDA principle (see my September 2004 article) and have a mechanism to measure the results.
 A carefully constructed lead generation campaign tailored to the specific needs of your business can easily increase the leads for your business by 10%.

-Lead Conversion: Once you have a prospect interested in your product or a service, the next step is to convince the prospect to buy.
-Lead Conversion (total number of customers divided by the total number of leads for a give period.)
+Lead Conversion: Once you have a prospect interested in your product or service, the next step is to convince the prospect to buy.
+Lead Conversion (total number of customers divided by the total number of leads for a given period.)
 For instance, if your business is similar to the example you would have 4,000 leads generating 1,000 customers which would be a 25% lead conversion rate.
-Lead conversion is one of the most cost effective methods for increasing your business.
+Lead conversion is one of the most cost-effective methods for increasing your business.
 By developing and communicating a high impact Unique Selling Proposition (USP) and Guarantee as well as well crafted sales scripts, you could easily increase your conversion by 10%.

 Number of Transactions: Most people are aware that it costs six times as much to find a new customer as it does to get repeat business from existing customers.
 However, most business owners only communicate with their customers when they send them an invoice and possibly a quick thank you during the holiday season.
 If you fall into this category, pay attention!
 In countless studies, the number one reason a customer leaves a business is perceived indifference.
 By marketing directly to your customers you can increase the likelihood that your customer will stay with you indefinitely.
 You should send them thank you cards, emails, questionnaires, targeted offers, frequent buyer club offers, and many other communications.
 With these types of communications, it will be easy to increase the number of transactions by 10%.